The Awakening

 Slowly, you begin to take responsibility for yourself by yourself and you

-make yourself a promise to never betray yourself and to never ever settle
+make yourself a promise to never betray yourself

 for less than your heart's desire.
 And you hang a wind chime outside your

-window so you can listen to the wind.
+listen to the wind.
 And you make it a point to keep

 smiling, to keep trusting and to stay open to every wonderful possibility.